 How many Coronavirus cases are there in Warsaw?

-Yes, a total of 108,989 people have been reported as having Coronavirus in Warsaw since the beginning of the pandemic and its voivodeship of Masovia is averaging above 2,400 new cases a day, which is the highest rate of infection in Poland The first case was reported on March 8, 2020.
-For a long period of time, the city/voivodeship with the highest number of cases is Katowice/Silesia (read more)
+Yes, a total of 210,794 people have been reported as having Coronavirus in Warsaw since the beginning of the pandemic and its voivodeship of Masovia is averaging above 2,400 new cases a day, which is the highest rate of infection in Poland The first case was reported on March 8, 2020.
+For a long period of time, the city/voivodeship with the highest number of cases (now 2nd) was Katowice/Silesia (read more)

 Read more on the latest on Coronavirus in KRAKÓW.